rackerlabs/support-how-to/content/how-to/rackspace-auto-scale/rackspace-auto-scale-faq/index.md

 {{</accordion>}}

 {{<accordion title="How does Auto Scale moderate conflicting events?" col="in" href="accordion14">}}
-Cooldown timers are built in to the scaling group and the individual scaling policies, so that you can prevent too many servers from being created or deleted too quickly.
+Cooldown timers are built into the scaling group and the individual scaling policies so that you can prevent too many servers from being created or deleted too quickly.
 {{</accordion>}}

 {{<accordion title="Multiple scaling policies can be associated with the same scaling group.
 How is the \"correct\" policy selected when servers are generated?" col="in" href="accordion15">}}
-Scheduled policies are triggered at the time they are scheduled.
-Other policies are triggered by a webhook and the name or "handle" for each policy is defined by a construct called a webhook, which is a unique URL endpoing you call to invoke the policy execution.
+The system triggers scheduled policies at the scheduled time.
+It triggers other policies by a webhook.
+A webhook is a construct that defines the name or "handle" for each policy, which is a unique URL endpoint you call to invoke the policy execution.
 {{</accordion>}}

 {{<accordion title="What are the different configuration parameters for scaling groups?" col="in" href="accordion16">}}